1914 World Series

-At least one publication, To Every Thing A Season by Bruce Kuklick, has suggested other factors that might have contributed to the sweep, noting that some of the A's may have been irritated at the penny-pinching ways of their manager/owner Connie Mack and thus did not play hard, and also noting the heavy wagering against Philadelphia placed by entertainer George M. Cohan through bookmaker Sport Sullivan, who was also implicated in the 1919 Black Sox scandal.
+At least one publication, To Every Thing a Season by Bruce Kuklick, has suggested other factors that might have contributed to the sweep, noting that some of the A's may have been irritated at the penny-pinching ways of their manager/owner Connie Mack and thus did not play hard, and also noting the heavy wagering against Philadelphia placed by entertainer George M. Cohan through bookmaker Sport Sullivan, who was also implicated in the 1919 Black Sox scandal.
 Chief Bender and Eddie Plank jumped to the rival Federal League for the 1915 season.
-Mack unloaded most of his other high-priced stars soon after and, within two years, the A's achieved the worst winning percentage in modern history (even worse than the 1962 New York Mets or the 2003 Detroit Tigers).
+Mack unloaded most of his other high-priced stars soon after and, within two years, the A's posted the worst winning percentage in modern history (even worse than the 1962 New York Mets and the 2024 Chicago White Sox).

 Background

 Because an AL team had won the last four World Series (the A's had represented the AL in three out of those four), the A's were heavily favored.
 That the Braves had been in last place in July before coming back to win the pennant contributed to the perception that the AL was simply superior to the NL.
-The A's roster boasted 5 future hall-of-famers and many agreed they were the better team on paper.
+The A's roster boasted five future Hall of Famers and many agreed they were the better team on paper.
 A story told about Connie Mack during the 1914 season reflects this attitude among the A's that the Braves would be pushovers.
 That year, Mack gave star pitcher Chief Bender the week off and told him to scout the Braves personally.
 Instead, Bender took a vacation.
 When asked to defend his actions, he replied: "Why should I check out a bunch of bush league hitters?"